lawalsegun2025/udemy_course_recommendation_system/README.md

 ## Overview

-This project helps recommend similar courses for which the user is searching for.</br></br>
+This project helps recommend similar courses on udemy for which the user is searching for.
+The user enters the name or phrase of a subject of interest and related courses will be recommended and displayed</br></br>
 <img src="img/">

 ## Motivation